janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 ![Setting up the URL and body of the outgoing HTTP request](pipedream_step_http_post.png)

-The request should go to `api.github.com/YOUR_NAME/REPOSITORY.git/dispatches` (obv. replace with your own repository) and as its body, it should send a simple JSON object that describes the type of event (will explain later).
+The request should go to `api.github.com/YOUR_NAME/REPOSITORY.git/dispatches` (obv. replace with your own repository) and as its body it should send a simple JSON object that describes the type of event (will explain later).
 In our case, I called the event `webmention_webhook`.

 ![Setting up the HTTP headers for your outgoing HTTP request](pipedream_step_http_post_headers.png)